Background

 Methodology

 Shiga toxin gRNAs were designed by screening Shiga toxin gene sequences for NGG on the 3’ side.
-The designed 20‐nucleotide gRNA was then cloned into a CRISPR plasmid (pCRISPR) and resulted in a CRISPR plasmid with a gRNA (pCRISPR w/gRNA) (Jiang et al., 2013).
+The designed 20‐nucleotide gRNA was then cloned into a CRISPR plasmid (pCRISPR) and resulted in a CRISPR plasmid with a gRNA (pCRISPR w/gRNA).
 The successful cloning of gRNA was confirmed by Sanger Sequencing.
-A Cas9 plasmid (pCas9), which can express the Cas9 protein constitutively, and pCRISPR w/gRNA were used to introduce the two key factors (Cas9 protein and gRNA) into E. coli O157:H7 Sakai cells (Jiang et al., 2013).
+A Cas9 plasmid (pCas9), which can express the Cas9 protein constitutively, and pCRISPR w/gRNA were used to introduce the two key factors (Cas9 protein and gRNA) into E. coli O157:H7 Sakai cells.
 These two plasmids were introduced into E. coli O157:H7 Sakai cells sequentially by electroporation: first the pCas9 was introduced into E. coli O157:H7 cells and then the pCRISPR w/gRNA was introduced into the recipient E. coli O157:H7 cells containing the pCas9 plasmid.
 In addition, pCas9 and pCRISPR without a gRNA were introduced into E. coli O157:H7 Sakai cells as controls.

 Killing of target cells using the CRISPR‐Cas9 system could be highly related to its gRNA sequence.
 In the next step, three gRNAs were designed that targeted the stx1 gene (stx1_1, stx1_2 and stx1_3) at different locations, and two gRNAs that targeted the stx2 gene (stx2_1 and stx2_2) at different locations.
-We compared their efficiencies in killing E. coli O157:H7 Sakai cells.
-For the stx1 gene, we found no significant (P > 0.05) differences in cell reductions of cells that contained the stx1_1 (2.08 log reduction) and stx1_2 (1.53 log reduction) gRNAs (Figure 1).
-In comparison, however, significantly (P < 0.05) lower cell reductions were observed for cells containing the stx1_3 gRNA (0.38 log reduction) (Figure 1).
-For the stx2 gene, no significant (P >0.05) differences in cell reductions were obtained between cells that contained the stx2_1 (2.64 log reduction) and stx2_2 (2.23 log reduction) gRNAs (Figure 1).
+The researchers of this study compared their efficiencies in killing E. coli O157:H7 Sakai cells.
+For the stx1 gene, it was found that there was no significant (P > 0.05) differences in cell reductions of cells that contained the stx1_1 (2.08 log reduction) and stx1_2 (1.53 log reduction) gRNAs.
+In comparison, however, significantly (P < 0.05) lower cell reductions were observed for cells containing the stx1_3 gRNA (0.38 log reduction).
+For the stx2 gene, no significant (P > 0.05) differences in cell reductions were obtained between cells that contained the stx2_1 (2.64 log reduction) and stx2_2 (2.23 log reduction) gRNAs.
 This result demonstrated varied reductions of E. coli O157:H7 Sakai cells when different gRNAs were used, suggesting that gRNAs are critical factors that determine the killing efficiencies of STEC.

 Findings

 This study provides proof‐of‐concept evidence that the CRISPR‐Cas9 system with gRNA can selectively kill pathogenic bacteria by targeting a specific gene of choice.
 Furthermore, killing efficiencies of the CRISPR‐Cas9 system can be improved by optimizing the designs of gRNAs and the use of multiple gRNAs.
-The CRISPR‐Cas9 system changes the way we traditionally think about reducing or eliminating pathogen contamination on meat products.
+The CRISPR‐Cas9 system changes the way that has been traditionally thought about reducing or eliminating pathogen contamination on meat products.

 Implications

 This is important for the meat industry since the CRISPR‐Cas9 system could serve as a novel antimicrobial intervention for the control of foodborne pathogens.
 For example, gRNAs can be designed to: (i) target virulence genes for sequence‐specific removal of pathogenic bacteria, (ii) target antimicrobial resistance genes for killing of antibiotic resistant bacteria, and (iii) target genes involved in biofilm development and formation of bacterial persister cells in biofilms, and to improve sanitizer efficiency against biofilms in meat processing environments.
-Further research will focus on developing a delivery system that allows us to apply the CRISPR‐Cas9 system in real meat producing and processing environments.
+Further research will focus on developing a delivery system that allows for the application of the CRISPR‐Cas9 system in real meat producing and processing environments.